yacademy/yacademy.github.io/README.md

+## Welcome to yAcademy

+🚀 🐼

-## yAcademy site \nTo contibute fork this repo and edit the md file
+To contribute fork this repo and edit the md files